 History of St John’s – a legacy of the Knights of Malta

-Commissioned in 1572 by Grand Master Jean de la Cassière as the conventual church of the Order of the Knights Hospitaller of St John and designed by the celebrated Maltese military architect Gerolamo Cassar, St John’s Co-Cathedral stands as a unique monument of international importance.
-The church is dedicated to St John the Baptist, the patron saint of the Order.
+The construction of the church was commissioned in 1572 by Grand Master Jean de la Cassière to serve as the conventual church of the Knights of Malta.
+It was designed by the Maltese military architect Gerolamo Cassar.
+The church was dedicated to St John the Baptist, the patron saint of the Order.

-The Knights were eager to rival the great churches of Rome and the era’s flamboyant and demonstrative character provided ample material.
-They donated gifts of high artistic value and made enormous contributions to enrich it with only the best works of art by leading artists available to them.
-The Calabrian artist Mattia Preti, who was commissioned the work, transformed the interior into a celebration of Baroque art.
-It is the contrast between the simple and sober façade of the building with the festive mood of the interior that makes St John’s such a unique monument.
+The dawn of the seventeenth century ushered in the new Baroque style, as a consequence of the Catholic Reformation.
+Several churches across Europe were being built or embellished with the new artistic language.
+The Knights were eager to have a church that could rival the great churches of Rome and the era’s flamboyant and demonstrative character provided ample material.
+Grand Masters and knights donated gifts of high artistic value and made enormous contributions to enrich it with only the best works of art by leading artists available to them.
+The Calabrian artist Mattia Preti, who was commissioned the decoration of the vault, transformed the interior into a celebration of Baroque art.
+It is the contrast between the austere architecture of the façade and the richness of the interior that renders St John’s church a unique monument.